 - A universal mask policy requiring all patients and guests to wear a mask in our facilities

-- An updated policy that allows only one visitor per patient
+- An updated visitor policy that allows two visitors per patient

 - Separate treatment areas for those with fevers or symptoms

 By being proactive about prevention, you can successfully decrease your odds of developing cervical cancer or receive treatment in its earliest stages.
 At AdventHealth Zephyrhills, our Women's Health experts are here for you.
 To contact our Women's Health Navigator, call Call813-779-6471 or visit our website.